SA0806/district-development-governance-analytics/README.md

 streamlit run app.py
 ```

-This launches an interactive app where you can explore district-level performance, momentum scores, and cluster segmentation.
+This launches an interactive app where you can explore district-level performance, momentum scores and cluster segmentation.

 Analysis notebooks used for exploration and model development are available in the [`notebooks/`](notebooks) directory.